 Since women typically have less muscle, more fat and are smaller than men, you need fewer calories to maintain a healthy body weight and activity level.
 Moderately active women need 1,800 to 2,200 calories a day.
 Women who are more physically active may require more calories.

-Exercise is an important part of a women’s health.
+Exercise is an important part of a woman’s health.
 Regular daily activity helps with weight control, muscle strength and stress management.

 Reviewed April 2014